leo5358/tree/README.md

 ## Future Improvements

-* Add support for excluding specific files or directories (e.g., `.git` or `target`).
 * Support saving the output directly to a text file.
-* Implement color coding to distinguish between files and directories.
+* Implement color coding to distinguish between different file types and permissions.
+* Expand the icon mapping for more specific file formats.